IIIF/api/source/api/content-state/0.9/index.md

 ## 1. Introduction
 {: #introduction}

-This specification provides a way of describing a [IIIF Presentation API][prezi-api] resource, or a part of a resource, in a compact format that can be used to initialize the view of that resource in any client that implements this specification.
-This description is the _content state_.
+This specification provides a method to reference a [IIIF Presentation API][prezi-api] resource, or a part of a resource, in a compact format that can be used to initialize the view of that resource in any client.
+This description is called the _content state_.
 This specification provides the format of the _content state_, and mechanisms for passing it between applications regardless of their different user interfaces and capabilities.

 ### 1.1.
 Objectives and Scope
 {: #objectives-and-scope}

+The objective of the IIIF Content State API is to provide a standardized format for sharing of a particular view of one or more [IIIF Presentation API][prezi-api] resources, such as a Collection, a Manifest, or a particular part of a Manifest.

+Example use cases for sharing a resource, or a particular view of a resource, include:

 * A user follows a link from a search result, which opens a IIIF viewer.
 The viewer focuses on the relevant part of the object, such as a particular line of text that contains the searched-for term.
 * A user opens several IIIF Manifests to compare paintings, then wishes to share this set of views with a colleague.

-These are examples of sharing a resource, or a particular view of a resource.
 Other examples include bookmarks, citations, playlists and deep linking into digital objects.

-The objective of the IIIF Content State API is to provide a standardized format for sharing of a particular view of one or more [IIIF Presentation API][prezi-api] resources, such as a Collection, a Manifest, or a particular part of a Manifest.

-This specification also describes how a content state is passed into a viewer or other client application from another system or application, so that the viewer can show the intended part of the resource (or resources) to the user.
-A simple example would be a content state that tells a viewer to load a IIIF Manifest.
+This specification also describes how a content state is passed from one application to another, such as from a discovery platform to a viewer, so that the viewer can show the intended part of the resource (or resources) to the user.
+A simple example would be passing a content state description embedded within a query parameter of a URI that tells the viewer to load a IIIF Manifest.

 A viewer can also _export_ a content state, for example to enable a user to share a particular view with another user, or publish it as a reference or citation.
 Different IIIF clients will have different user interfaces and audiences, and may choose which of these mechanisms to support.
 Further detailed examples may be found in the [IIIF Cookbook][annex-cookbook].

 The _content state_ is distinct from the state of any particular viewer's user interface.
 A viewer state is likely to be client-specific and would concern which panels are open, which options are selected and similar user interface details.
 Viewers with very different user interfaces can all implement support for the Content State API.

+This specification provides mechanisms that IIIF compatible software can use to expose, share and transfer content state descriptions, but does not specify what form IIIF compatible software itself should take.
+A web page, a JavaScript web application, a native mobile application, a desktop application, or display kiosk hardware are all capable of sending and receiving content states.

 The intended audience of this document is developers of applications that implement the Presentation API, although other communities may benefit as well.